-As you begin to forecast the development of a new retail store, the budget for the project determines how and when each phase of the work will be completed.
-Calculating the average cost per square foot of retail space is an effective way to envision how much money is required, upfront, for the entire project.
+By now, you are starting to forecast the development of a new retail store.
+However, the budget for the project determines how and when each phase of the work will be completed.
+Calculating the average cost per square foot of retail space is an effective method.
+It will help you envision just how much money is required, upfront, for the entire project.

 This method also keeps the work and all the key stakeholders accountable to the numbers.
 Using the average cost per square foot, similar to how commercial developers forecast budgets for their projects, owners and project managers can break down how much to spend for labour, materials, permits, and all other expenses involved in the process.
-If costs begin to rise above the forecasted construction cost per square foot, decisions can be made on how best to get the project back on budget without sacrificing the quality.
+Suppose that costs begin to rise above the forecasted construction cost per square foot.
+In this case, decisions can be made on how to get the project back on budget without sacrificing the quality.

 New Retail construction trends

-Even before the coronavirus pandemic upset the entire global establishment, there were a number of changes underway in the retail space.
+Even before the coronavirus pandemic impacted the global establishment, a number of changes were underway in the retail space.
 Some of these trends are part of a broader social movement.
 For example, many people have chosen to boycott particular retailers over their positions on cultural issues or the materials used in some of their products.

 Rethinking the cost of doing business

 The fact is that, even before COVID-19, much of the retail industry had shifted online.
 E-commerce is here to stay, and that has a direct impact on how retailers choose to maintain or expand upon their physical locations.
-It may not be a surprise to see fewer new retail locations built in the near future as companies instead choose to modify or expand upon existing stores.
+It may not be a surprise to see fewer new retail locations built in the near future.
+Companies are instead choosing to modify or expand upon existing stores.

 Consumer convenience is everything

 When the coronavirus shuttered the doors of thousands of businesses, the ones that did remain open succeeded by understanding the needs of their customers.
 Retailers that placed a higher priority on inventory and availability became go-to destinations for shoppers at the height of the pandemic.
-As retailers look to expand upon their existing establishments, the convenience of the consumer to find and select products they need should be of utmost importance in those expansion plans.
+Over time, retailers were looking to expand upon their existing establishments.
+Therefore, the convenience of the consumer to find and select products they need should be of utmost importance in those expansion plans.

 Retail construction companies

-When selecting a retail construction company, owners should consider how the company will make their lives easier throughout the entire construction process.
+When selecting a retail construction company, owners should consider a few things.
+One such factor is how the company will make their lives easier throughout the entire construction process.
 Companies that understand retail design trends and have experience constructing locations of different sizes and scales will be able to bring their expertise to the table, allowing owners to keep their own time and resources invested in the big picture of how to grow the business.

 BUILD IT: creating spaces that deliver results

 It’s because of our experience and connections to skilled professionals in design work, labour, supervision, and project management that BUILD IT is one of the top retail construction companies in the country.
-We collaborate with some of the biggest brands and innovators to create spaces that draw people in and make them want to stay.
+We collaborate with some of the biggest brands and innovators.
+Through these partnerships, we create spaces that draw people in and make them want to stay.